AWARD AND PLANNING GUIDE

 - Register with the Selective Service when required to do so.

-- Read the federal disclosures by printing a paper copy or viewing it online.
+- Read the federal disclosures by viewing it online.

 - Notify the CSUN Financial Aid & Scholarship Department if you are receiving or plan to receive financial aid at another school.
-Students who enroll at two or more schools during the same semester or summer term are eligible to receive financial aid at only one institution for that term.
-If you wish to decline your financial aid at Northridge, you must submit a Status Change Notification form.
-Students who receive federal financial aid at two or more schools for overlapping enrollment periods may be subject to a reduction of financial aid at one or all schools.
-Any reduction of financial aid could result in holds on future enrollment and a balance due to Northridge.
-Board of Governors Fee Waiver (BOG) does not impact federal aid at Northridge.
+Students who enroll at two or more schools during the same semester, including overlapping terms, or summer term are eligible to receive financial aid at only one institution for that term.
+To receive aid at another school, you must decline your aid at CSUN by submitting a Status Change Notification form.
+Exception: Board of Governors Fee Waiver (BOG) does not impact aid at CSUN.

-When you accept Stafford or Perkins loans, it is your responsibility to:
+When you accept Stafford subsidized or unsubsidized direct loans or Perkins loans, it is your responsibility to:

-- Complete loan entrance counseling and sign an electronic Master Promissory Note.
+- Complete loan entrance counseling (LEC) and sign an electronic Master Promissory Note (MPN).

-- Complete loan exit counseling for Stafford and Perkins loans before you graduate, transfer, drop below half-time enrollment or withdraw from Northridge.
+- Complete loan exit counseling for Stafford direct and Perkins loans before you graduate, transfer, drop below half-time enrollment or withdraw from CSUN.

-- Notify your lender or loan servicer when your address, phone number, email or name changes.
+- Notify your lender or loan servicer whenever your address, phone number, email or name changes.

 - Repay the loan you have borrowed according to the terms of repayment, or make timely arrangements for forbearance, deferments, or alternate payment plans with the holder of your loan when you are unable to meet repayment terms.